-Well it is the subtle belief that consciousness has about what constitutes its “entity”.
-When consciousness believes itself to be a person, it creates this sense of a separate self in order to taste life in a certain conditioned way.
+It is the subtle belief that the consciousness in a subjective being has about what constitutes its “entity”.
+When consciousness believes itself to be a person, it creates this sense of a separate self in order to experience life in a certain conditioned way.

 This is a incredibly subtle process taking place in consciousness, and if you haven’t sharpened your nirvanic eye, you will most likely not be aware of this process in a meditative way.
 You will more likely to be completely identified with this process that takes place in consciousness.